The Berkeley Well-Being Institute

 Nature seems to be one of the best prescriptions for stress.
 Just getting outdoors for a few minutes per day can be beneficial, but going to the wilderness appears to have notable positive effects on our well-being (Ulrich & Parsons, 1992).
 And it doesn't seem to be just one thing from the outdoors that calms us.

-Outside tends to have cleaner air than indoors, there's often some sunlight, which provides us with vitamin D, and even the scent of trees can be good for our health and well-being.
+Outside tends to have cleaner air than indoors, there's often some sunlight, which provides us with vitamin D, and even the scent of trees can be good for our mental health and well-being.
 So if you have even a few extra minutes, consider spending them in a park reading, walking around the block, or even adventuring in the woods or at the beach.
 Any or all of these things may help calm you.

 8. Calm Down With Yoga